SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Features
 ========

 Features allow the ECS to detect if a SECoP module support a certain functionality.
 A feature typically needs some predefined accessibles and/or module properties to be present.
 However, it is not only a list of mandatory or optional accessibles, but indicates to the ECS that it may handle this functionality in a specific way.

 .. _HasOffset:

 ``"HasOffset"``:

+    mandatory parameter: offset_

-    This feature is indicating, that the value and target parameters are raw values, which might need to be corrected by an offset.
-A module with the feature HasOffset must have a parameter offset, which indicates to all clients, that the logical value may be obtained by the following formula
+    This feature is indicating that the value and target parameters are raw values, which need to be corrected by an offset.
+A module with the feature ``"HasOffset"`` must have a parameter ``offset``, which indicates to all clients that values are to be converted by the following formulas:

-          logical value = raw value + offset
+          ECS value = SECoP value + offset

+          SECoP target = ECS target - offset

 Protocol